I was sick of losing my keys in my own house, so, I decided to make a key holder for my wall. This DIY wall mounted key holder was so simple to make.

-Decorative Key Holder For The Wall
+How To Make A Key Holder For The Wall

 My goal was to do something that is both playful and useful at the same time.
+And the Cricut and I delivered another masterpiece.
+And I used command strips for an easy to install wall decorative diy key holder.

 DIY Key Holder